-Ready to dive in and try meditation right now?
 A good place to start is simply to focus on your breath.
-Follow these simple steps and you’ll soon be on your way to a calmer, happier, more zen you!
+Follow these simple steps and you’ll soon be on your way to a calmer and happier you.

 - Find a quiet spot to sit down, either on a cushion or on a chair if your back needs extra support.